hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_loops_and_scripts.md

 	$ echo $file

-What do you see in the shell?
+What do you see in the terminal?
 If the variable was not created, the command will return nothing.
 Did you notice that when we created the variable we just typed in the variable name, but when using it as an argument to the `echo` command, we explicitly use a `$` in front of it (`$file`).
 Why?

 Well, in the former, we're setting the value, while in the latter, we're retrieving the value.
 This is standard shell notation (syntax) for defining and using variables. **Don't forget the `$` when you want to retrieve the value of a variable!**